SAP-archive/cloud-sdk-android-fiori-ui-components/README.md

 This application demonstrates the available components in the Fiori UI library.
 The app is intended to provide an example implementation of each control, so that users can take the samples and expand their own applications to use the Fiori library.

-If you are new to the SAP Cloud Platform SDK for Android, [Get Started with SAP Cloud Platform SDK for Android](https://developers.sap.com/mission.sdk-android-get-started.html) and the [Step by Step with the SAP Cloud Platform SDK for Android](https://blogs.sap.com/2018/10/15/step-by-step-with-the-sap-cloud-platform-sdk-for-android-part-1/) series is a great place to start.
+If you are new to the SAP Cloud Platform SDK for Android, [Get Started with SAP Cloud Platform SDK for Android](https://developers.sap.com/mission.sdk-android-get-started.html), [Step by Step with the SAP Cloud Platform SDK for Android](https://blogs.sap.com/2018/10/15/step-by-step-with-the-sap-cloud-platform-sdk-for-android-part-1/) series, and the [SAP Cloud Platform SDK for Android Learning Journey](https://help.sap.com/doc/221f8f84afef43d29ad37ef2af0c4adf/HP_2.0/en-US/747d6d2ea0534ba99612920c7402631a.html) are great places to start.

 ## The Finished Product